Churchstoke: Today

 The village has many facilities including a large supermarket (Midcounties Co-operative, formerly Harry Tuffins), as well as a primary school, two public houses (The Horse and Jockey and The Court House Hotel), a Chinese takeaway and fresh locally made ice cream.
 A market is also held here on Sundays.
 The central area of Churchstoke is a conservation area.

 According to the 2011 Census, Churchstoke is the community with the 2nd lowest proportion of Welsh speakers in Wales.
 Only 4.3% of people in the community claim to speak the language.

 According to details published by the Co-operative Group on its bottles, both Co-op Fairbourne Springs Water and their Sparkling Natural Mineral Water are bottled at source in Churchstoke.

 Governance

 Churchstoke has a community council representing the community's interests, with nine councillors elected from Churchstoke and three from Hyssington.

 The Churchstoke electoral ward is represented by a county councillor on Powys County Council.
 Since 1995 the ward has elected an Independent councillor.

 Notable people

-Admiral Sir Michael Pollock (1916–2006) lived at Churchstoke following his retirement from the Royal Navy.
+Admiral Sir Michael Pollock (1916–2006) lived at Churchstoke following his retirement from the Royal Navy while the Australian artist and lecturer, May Marsden, was born here in 1876.